VimYoung/Young-Shell/README.md

 ```
 cargo add Spell
 ```
-Look at wuickstart for getting your first widget displaced.
+Look at quickstart for getting your first widget displaced.
+I haven't still included any batteries in spell specific to desktop shell creation, yet examples of various utilities could soon be found inside Young-Shell (like battery, time, systemtry etc).
+Yet, since the backend is rust, you can virtually create anything yourself.
+Pull up a few crates and start coding.
+Maybe pull a PR if you have implemented any common function that can be converted into a battery/utility.

 ### Why Slint ??
 If you are cross the question of why not use any other gtk based widget system,